c8r/blog/posts/introducing-kit.md

 ## Components Over Configuration

 Some React development tools require the overhead of learning custom APIs, configurations, and library-specific code.
-With Kit, we've tried to follow our philosophy of **Components Over Configration**.
+With Kit, we’ve tried to follow our philosophy of **Components Over Configration**.
-Instead of increasing the surface area of your project with library-specific APIs, we've tried to keep it simple by using an API most React developers will already be familiar with: components and props.
+Instead of increasing the surface area of your project with library-specific APIs, we’ve tried to keep it simple by using an API most React developers will already be familiar with: components and props.

 Because the core part of Kit is built using React components, Kit components will work in virtually any React application setup, whether you use [Create React App][cra], [Next.js][nextjs], [Gatsby][gatsby], or a custom setup.
+This also means that using the React devtools and debugging workflows that you’re already familiar with should work as expected, and that you can write reusable code that isn’t tightly coupled with any particular framework or library.

 - devtools and debugging work as expected